THRASTRO/sofa.js/docs/iau.apcs13.md

    terrestrial.

-4) In cases where the caller wishes to supply his own Earth ephemeris, the function iauApcs can be used instead of the present function.
+4) In cases where the caller wishes to supply his own Earth ephemeris, the function [iauApcs][1] can be used instead of the present function.

 5) This is one of several functions that inserts into the astrom